 The Bubbles of Paekakariki

 In response to the covid-19 pandemic, New Zealand entered Level 4 lockdown on 26 March 2020.
 The primary objective was to isolate people in bubbles to stop the spread of the virus.
 During the last week of lockdown, I photographed 55 bubbles in my home town of Paekakariki - about one in twelve households.
 All photos were taken quickly from the property boundary using a telephoto lens to keep social distance.
+A selection is shown below.

 Voices for the Future